MansoorAZafar/Django-Flask-Parking-Application/README.md

 # Django-Flask-Parking-Application

-This is the API for the Parking Simulator application, facilitating the reservation management process with ease and efficiency.
-It offers users access to 50 parking slots, categorized as 'inner' and 'outer' spaces.
-Users can reserve slots, view their reservations, cancel bookings, provide feedback, and manage authentication through login, logout, and registration functionalities.
+This Parking Simulator application offers users access to 50 distinct slots, categorized into 'inner' and 'outer' spaces for reservation.
+In addition to reservation capabilities, users can effortlessly manage their bookings, provide feedback, and access authentication features such as login, logout, and registration.